 It ought to be obvious to you, as it is to me, that some of the things the Lord would have occur in the second century of BYU are hidden from our immediate view.
 Until we have climbed the hill just before us, we are not apt to be given a glimpse of what lies beyond.
 The hills ahead are higher than we think.
 This means that accomplishments and further direction must occur in proper order, after we have done our part.
 We will not be transported from point A to point Z without having to pass through the developmental and demanding experiences of all the points of achievement and all the milestone markers that lie between!

 This university will go forward.
 Its students are idealists who have integrity, who love to work in good causes.
-These students will not only have a secular training but will have come to understand what Jesus meant when he said that the key of knowledge, which had been lost by society centuries before, was “the fulness of the scriptures.”
-We understand, as few people do, that education is a part of being about our Father’s business and that the scriptures contain the master concepts for mankind.
+These students will not only have a secular training but will have come to understand what Jesus meant when He said that the key of knowledge, which had been lost by society centuries before, was “the fulness of [the] scriptures.”35 We understand, as few people do, that education is a part of being about our Father’s business and that the scriptures contain the master concepts for mankind.

 We know there are those of unrighteous purposes who boast that time is on their side.
 So it may seem to those of very limited vision.
 But of those engaged in the Lord’s work, it can be truly said, “Eternity is on our side!
 Those who fight that bright future fight in vain!”

-I hasten to add that as the Church grows global and becomes more and more multicultural, a smaller and smaller percentage of all our LDS college-age students will attend BYU or the Hawaii Campus, or Ricks College, or the LDS Business College.
+I hasten to add that as the Church grows global and becomes more and more multicultural, a smaller and smaller percentage of all our Latter-day Saint college-age students will attend BYU or the Hawaii Campus or Ricks College or the LDS Business College.
 It is a privileged group who are able to come here.
 We do not intend to neglect the needs of the other Church members wherever they are, but those who do come here have an even greater follow-through responsibility to make certain that the Church’s investment in them provides dividends through service and dedication to others as they labor in the Church and in the world elsewhere.

 To go to BYU is something special.
 There were Brethren who had dreams regarding the growth and maturity of Brigham Young University, even to the construction of a temple on the hill they had long called Temple Hill, yet “dreams and prophetic utterances are not self-executing.
-They are fulfilled usually by righteous and devoted people making the prophecies come true.”
-[Ernest L. Wilkinson, Brigham Young University: The First One Hundred Years]
+They are fulfilled only by righteous and devoted people making the prophecies come true.”36

 I am grateful that the Church can draw upon the expertise that exists here.
 The pockets of competency that are here will be used by the Church increasingly and in various ways.